Town crier: Nov. 18, 2017

-Review Panel Meets: The Citizens Review Panel for the River Valley Region created under the Transportation Investment Act of 2012 meet at 10:30 a.m.
-Dec.
-1 at the South Georgia Technical College Crisp County Center, in Room A26.
-The facility is located at 402 N. Midway Road.
-The purpose of the meeting is to review the progress of projects included in the approved Investment list for the Transportation Special Purpose Local Option Sales Tax (TSPLOST).
+Citizens Review Panel: The Citizens Review Panel for the River Valley Region, created under the Transportation Investment Act of 2012, meets at 10:30 a.m.
+Nov.
+30 at South Georgia Technical College, Cordele Campus, 402 N. Midway Road.
+The purpose is to review the progress of projects included in the approved Investment list for the Transportation Special purpose Local Option Sales Tax (TSPLOST).
 The meeting is open to the public.

 Weight Watchers: Weight Watchers meets Thursdays at First Presbyterian Church, 125 S. Jackson St. Weigh-in is at 5 p.m., followed by meeting at 5:30 p.m.
 Visit weightwatchers.com